-Unfortunately, the chronicled history of Koh Kood is rather sketchy.
+Unfortunately, the chronicled history of Koh Kood is rather sketchy but here is what we can piece together from a few sources.

 Towards the end of the 19th Century, Siam, as Thailand was then known, found itself under intense pressure from the surrounding colonial powers of Britain and France (French Indochina), as many of its territories extended far further than its borders today.
 It was no surprise, therefore, when, in 1893, France occupied the western part of Chantaburi Province.

-Its population steadily increased year on year, as existing locals and new arrivals eked out a living from coconuts, fishing and ultimately rubber, until eyes were turned to the domestic tourist market in the late 1990’s.
+Existing locals and new arrivals originally made a living from coconuts, fishing and ultimately rubber before Koh Kood’s entrepeneurs turned their attention to tourism in the early 1990’s.

 Return to Koh Kood Island Guide